vacp2p/rfc/content/docs/rfcs/32/README.md

 - centralized registrations, by using a central server
 - decentralized registrations, by using a smart contract

-What is important is that the user's identity commitment is stored in a merkle tree, and the users can obtain a merkle proof proving that they are part of the group.
+What is important is that the users' identity commitments (explained in section [User Indetity](#user-identity)) are stored in a Merkle tree, and the users can obtain a merkle proof proving that they are part of the group.

 Also depending on the application requirements,